Blog Layout

 Several keepers have committed suicide at the isolated Matinicus Rock Light, so it could feasibly be haunted by any number of ghosts.
 There is a ferry to Matinicus Island, but the lighthouse itself sits on a rock some six miles out to sea, with no direct public access.

-If these iconic lighthouses and the stories they hold have inspired you, you can book one of our popular ghost walks, and delve deeper into the unexplained at haunted locations across America.
+If these iconic lighthouses and the stories they hold have inspired you, you can book one of our popular ghost walks in Maine, and delve deeper into the unexplained at haunted locations across America.
 We hope one day to have you with us!

 Find Your Next Paranormal Experience